tsutterley/model-harmonics/doc/source/user_guide/ucar_rda_jra55_surface.md

 - `-t X`, `--timeout X`: Timeout in seconds for blocking operations
 - `-l`, `--log`: Output log of files downloaded
 - `-M X`, `--mode=X`: Permission mode of directories and files downloaded

+#### Notes
+- Need to make small enough requests so that the data comes in a single tar file or as single files
+- Large requests coming in multiple tar files are presently not supported